TheOnliestMattastic/Psychology-Research-Impact-of-Tobacco-on-BP-and-HR/README.md

 ## 🛸 License

-This project is licensed under the [CC0‑1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## 🪐 Why This Matters for Recruiters